open-format/GetStarted/README.md

 ## Setup

-### App ID
+### Constellation ID

-To interact with the Open Format ecosystem, you will need an App ID, which acts as an API Key.
-You can generate an App ID in your [App Dashboard](https://apps.openformat.tech/).
-Generating an App ID requires deploying an application to the blockchain, which requires a Web3 wallet with sufficient funds to cover the gas fees.
+To interact with the Open Format ecosystem, you will need an Constellation ID, which acts as an API Key.
+You can generate an Constellation ID in our [Dashboard](http://dashboard.openformat.tech/).
+Generating an Constellation ID requires deploying an application to the blockchain, which requires a Web3 wallet with sufficient funds to cover the gas fees.
 Depending on the network, you can obtain funds from a [faucet](https://faucet.polygon.technology/).

 <img width="574" alt="appId" src="https://user-images.githubusercontent.com/7047410/233409811-bc73b1ed-10cb-4510-a7d4-a8b737a5b531.png">